The Urban Impact of AI: Modeling Feedback Loops in Next-Venue Recommendation: Reproducibility and Code

 \subsection{Individual Perspective}

-\paragraph{MultiVAE} MultiVAE substantially reshapes the structure of urban co-presence (see Figure \ref{fig:social_analysis}).
+\paragraph{MultiVAE} The feedback loop involving MultiVAE substantially reshapes the structure of urban co-presence (see Figure \ref{fig:social_analysis}).
 We remind that, in the co-location network, two individuals are linked if they visit the same venue within the same epoch of the simulation.
-Figure \ref{fig:social_analysis}a,c shows the degree distributions of the co-location network under the two extreme cases of null and full adoption ($\eta = 0$ and $\eta = 1$).
-Under the autonomous choice scenario ($\eta=0$), the degree distribution follows a steeper power-law decay, with a median degree of 4 and exponent $\alpha \approx 2.0$ (Figure \ref{fig:social_analysis}a).
+Figures \ref{fig:social_analysis}a,c show the degree distributions of the co-location network under the two extreme cases of null and full adoption ($\eta = 0$ and $\eta = 1$).
+Under the autonomous choice scenario ($\eta=0$), the degree distribution follows a steeper power-law decay, with a median degree of 4 and the absolute value of the slope $\alpha \approx 2.0$ (Figure \ref{fig:social_analysis}a).
 When users fully adopt MultiVAE ($\eta = 1$), the degree distribution flattens significantly, with a heavier tail and a substantial increase in median degree (Figure \ref{fig:social_analysis}c).
 Notably, the number of nodes in the network also increases, which implies broader participation in the social layer under algorithmic influence.

 Figure \ref{fig:social_analysis}d,f offers a visual snapshot of the co-location network structure under the null and full adoption scenarios for MultiVAE.
 The inner red nodes denote the rich club and the peripheral nodes lie along the outer circle.
-When $\eta = 0$, the peripheral subnetwork is sparse (Peripheral Density, PD is almost 0) and the rich club is weakly connected (Rich-club Density, $RD \approx 0.10$).
-When $\eta = 1$ with MultiVAE, the structure shifts dramatically: peripheral nodes become more interconnected ($PD \approx 0.12$) and the rich club much more densely connected ($RD \approx 0.64$), forming a dense social core.
+When $\eta = 0$, the peripheral subnetwork is sparse (Peripheral Density, PD is almost 0) and the rich club is weakly connected (Rich-club Density, $RD \approx 0.11$).
+When $\eta = 1$ with MultiVAE, the structure shifts dramatically: peripheral nodes become more interconnected ($PD \approx 0.13$) and the rich club much more densely connected ($RD \approx 0.90$), forming a dense social core.